Andronovo culture: Studies

 A genetic study published in Nature in May 2018 examined the remains of an Andronovo female buried c.
 1200 BC.
 She was found to be a carrier of the maternal haplogroup U2e1h.

 In a genetic study published in Science in September 2019, a large number of remains from the Andronovo horizon was examined.
 The vast majority of Y-DNA extracted belonged to R1a1a1b or various subclades of it (particularly R1a1a1b2a2a).
 The majority of mtDNA samples extracted belonged to U, although other haplogroups also occurred.
 The people of the Andronovo culture were found to be closely genetically related to the people of the Corded Ware culture, the Potapovka culture, the Sintashta culture and Srubnaya culture.
-These were found to harbor mixed ancestry from the Yamnaya culture and peoples of the Central European Middle Neolithic.
+These were found to harbour mixed ancestry from the Yamnaya culture and Anatolian Neolithic farmers.
+(Note: "We observed a main cluster of Sintashta individuals that was similar to Srubnaya, Potapovka, and Andronovo in being well modeled as a mixture of Yamnaya-related and Anatolian Neolithic (European agriculturalist-related) ancestry.")
+(Note: "Genetic analysis indicates that the individuals in our study classified as falling within the Andronovo complex are genetically similar to the main clusters of Potapovka, Sintashta, and Srubnaya in being well modeled as a mixture of Yamnaya-related and early European agriculturalist-related or Anatolian agriculturalist-related ancestry.")
 People in the northwestern areas of Andronovo were found to be "genetically largely homogeneous" and "genetically almost indistinguishable" from Sintashta people.
 The genetic data suggested that the Andronovo culture and its Sintastha predecessor were ultimately derived of a remigration of Central European peoples with steppe ancestry back into the steppe.
+(Note: "Many of the samples from this group are individuals buried in association with artifacts of the Corded Ware, Srubnaya, Petrovka, Sintashta and Andronovo complexes, all of which harboreda mixture of Steppe_EMBA ancestry and ancestry from European Middle Neolithic agriculturalists (Europe_MN).
+This is consistent with previous findings showing that following westward movement of eastern European populations and mixture with local European agriculturalists, there was an eastward reflux back beyond the Urals.")
 This is in particular defined by the majority (n=12) of R-Z93 SNPs.

-In a December 2020 study published in Sage Publishing, a remain was examined from the Andronovo-like Baigetuobie cemetery from Balikun County, Hami City, Eastern Tianshan Mountain.
-The single individual was found to be closely genetically related to the western steppe herders of Andronovo, Sintashta, Srubnaya and Fedorovo cultures.
-The examined individual was found to be carrying an explicit western Eurasian mitochondrial DNA (mtDNA) haplogroup belonging to K1b.

-Manjusha Chintalapati, Nick Patterson, and Priya Moorjani (in a peer-reviewed paper, July 18, 2022) estimate through DATES (Distribution of Ancestry Tracts of Evolutionary Signals) that genetic characteristics, typical of Andronovo culture's people formed around 900 years before this archaeological culture appeared, c.
+Manjusha Chintalapati, Nick Patterson, and Priya Moorjani (in a peer-reviewed paper, 18 July 2022) estimate through DATES (Distribution of Ancestry Tracts of Evolutionary Signals) that genetic characteristics, typical of Andronovo culture's people formed around 900 years before this archaeological culture appeared, c.
 2900 BCE.

-Lazaridis et al. (2022), analysed the remains of twenty-three individuals ascribed to the Andronovo culture.
-Of the specimens yielding a pigmentation phenotype, 43.5% were predicted as blue eyed, while 34.8% were predicted as blond haired.
-78.3%, 17.4% and 4.3% of the samples had intermediate, pale and dark skin tone, respectively.